DistributedProofreaders/guiguts-py/README.md

     a.
 Use Windows Notepad or another text editor to create a file containing one line: `guiguts %1`

     b.
-Save the file under the name `run_guiguts2.cmd` (Note the cmd at the end!).
+Save the file under the name `run_guiguts2.cmd` to any convenient location on your computer such as the desktop or a project folder.
+(The `.cmd` at the end is important!)

     c.
-Put this cmd file in any folder you use for a DP project.
+In Windows File Explorer, drag and drop any text/HTML file onto the cmd file to open it in GG2.

     d.
-In Windows File Explorer, drag and drop any text/HTML file onto the cmd file to open it in GG2.

-    e.
 Or you can double click this cmd file to start GG2 with no file loaded.

 ### macOS